 Fundraising is one way to provide students with a tangible, obtainable goal to strive towards.
-Every \$80 they raise will provide a wheelchair to someone living with a disability in a developing country.
+Every \$96 they raise will provide a wheelchair to someone living with a disability in a developing country.
+Kids can change lives this way!

-The gift of a wheelchair can transform lives-not only for individuals who live with disabilities, but for their families, neighborhoods, and communities, too.
+The gift of a wheelchair can transform lives-not only for individuals who live with disabilities, but for their families, neighborhoods, churches, schools, and communities, too.